Isabella Bain MacKenzie

 (11 February 1898 - 19 July 1966)

 James George MacKenzie was commonly known as Hamish.
-He was born on 11 February 1898 in St Kilda, Victoria
+He was born on 11 February 1898 in St Kilda, Victoria.
+He was the son of James MacKenzie and Emily Alice Bodman.

-James was registered as a farmer at Devon North, Victoria
+James was registered as a farmer at Devon North, Victoria, on the 1919 electoral roll.

-James George MacKenzie married Vio Jewel Bowden in 1923 in Victoria
+James George MacKenzie married Vio Jewel Bowden in 1923 in Victoria.

-James resided at Berwick, Victoria
+James resided at Berwick, Victoria.

-James died on 19 July 1966 in Dandenong, Victoria
+James died on 19 July 1966 in Dandenong, Victoria, aged 68.

 Children of James George MacKenzie and Vio Jewel Bowden